VILLASframework/documentation/docs/node/config/index.md

 To replace environment variables you must use the following syntax within any string value of your config: `${MYENV_VAR}`.

-**Note:** Non-string values can currently not be subsituted by environment variables!
+**Note:** Non-string values can currently not be substituted by environment variables!

 #### Example